Data Exfiltrators Send Info Over PCs' Power Supply Cables - Slashdot

 At no time is the output connected to anything other than a battery.

+What might be useful is a UPS that has charging thresholds, where it charges the batteries when they reach a certain percentage charge, and the charge lasts for a random duration.
+Add a little bit of random variation, like plus or minus 3-5% SoC level on the batteries before the charger turns on, and this would pretty much take care of this type of attack.

+I once was at an auction of a startup that was bankrupt and was selling their assets.
+Part of what they were selling was a motor/generator combo.
+I thought it was a joke, but its function was to completely isolate power coming from either way before the power went to an online UPS (where the batteries were always drawn from, and mains power was there to keep the batteries topped off.)
+From what I was told, it worked well to keep communication via power from happening on either side, especially coupled wi

-Apple will fix this with $100 DRMed power cables (Score:2)
+Apple will fix this with $100 DRMed power cables (Score:4, Funny)

 Apple will fix this with $100 DRMed power cables.